mcgizzle/Distributed-File-System/README.md

    * Create Directories
    * Delete Files/Directories

-For editing the files I have displayed how the functionality could easily expanded by opening the file in a simple text editor.
-When the client chooses to write to a file, it is opened up in a text editor and on save, the file is sent for update.
+As an example of how the functionality could be extended.
+I have provided a simple text editor for editing files with the client program.
+When the client chooses to write to a file, it is opened up in the text editor and on save, the file is sent for update.

-This functionality is really a combination of all the other servers and thus will be explained further in each seperate section.
+The functionality of theis part of the system is really a combination of all the other servers and thus will be explained further in each seperate section.
 Therefore I will mainly discuss the operation of the *file servers* here.

 Through the use of the __locking server__ clients have unique access when writing a file (among other abilities discussed below).

 Caching ensures that unnesecary transfers of large files do not take place.

-The __file servers__ (which store the files) can be viewed as somewhat dumb nodes.Their functionality is mostly managed by other servers. __File servers__ simply provide endpoints for writing and getting files.
+The __file servers__ (which store the files) can be viewed as somewhat dumb nodes.Their functionality is mostly managed by other servers. __File servers__ simply provide endpoints for writing and reading files.
 For example, the logic behind their load balancing is managed elsewhere.
 This provides a light-weight, easy to manage node which can replicated numerous times and upon which the system does not heavily rely.
+The system was built with a layered approach.

 When a __file server__ comes online it must make itself known the the various directory servers.
 In order to do this the file server requests its configuration from the Configuration Server.
 The __file server__ then places itself in a loop, constantly making calls to its designated file server(s) until it receives an acknowledgement, informing it that the directory server is aware of its presence.